vanesascode/git-cheatsheet/README.md

 ### 🔷`git clone https://github.com/vanesascode/git-cheatsheet.git new-git-cheatsheet`

 To get the git remote repository into your computer.
 You add the link of the repository and if you like, you can add a name to the folder (e.g. "new-git-cheatsheet"), otherwise, it would be called like the remote repository(in this case: "git-cheatsheet").
 The git repository will be different from the original.
+In the terminal, you have to be in the folder you want this new folder to be in.

 ***